neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 identifiers, genotype or other key information.
 See [subject metadata](sub-metadata).

 **``ses-<value>_metadata.yml``**
-- This file contains information related to the particular experimental session.For example, the date, additional notes on what happened in the session.
+- This file contains information related to the particular experimental session.
+For example, the date, additional notes on what happened in the session.
 See [session metadata](ses-metadata).

 **``<datatype>_metadata.yml``**